graphprotocol/rfcs/engineering-plans/0004-subgraph-grafting.md

       subgraph: Qm...
       block: 123456

+- For expediency, we will first implement `copy` and see if `reuse` is actually needed; `reuse` is very invasive and can interact badly with other features (e.g., sharing of subgraph deployments under several names).
+The big advantage of `reuse` is that it does not require copying data and will therefore be faster to initialize a subgraph, but it remains to be seen how much of a factor that is in practice
 - For `copy` and `reuse` it is a deploy-time error if the source subgraph does not exist or has not indexed the given `block` yet
 - To start with, for grafting, the source subgraph and the grafted subgraph